shawnferry/HOL7712-gitbook/setup/steps.md

 ## Change to root's Home Directory

-1. All commands in the setup steps are executed from root's home directory. `/root`
+1. All commands in the setup steps are executed from root's home directory, `/root`.

   `cd /root`